-- Identify the Medical components of the ICS Operations Section - 2 List various positions within the Medical Branch - 3 Describe several functions and units within the Medical Group - 4 List several levels of response to an MCI
+- Identify the Medical components of the ICS Operations Section. - 2 List various positions with the Medical Branch. - Describe several functions and units within the Medical Group. - 4 List several levels of response to an MCI. - Demonstrate through interactive exercises and exams the major principles of Multi-Casualty ICS.